 Special attention has been given to the calibration of the experimental parameters to make our treatments comparable.
 While the CAR in Gift-All and Gift-Half is constant throughout the trading periods, it varies over time in the Mining treatments (it is strictly decreasing whenever mining takes place).
 We calibrate the parameters in a way that the CAR of Gift and Mining treatments are similar - in figure 2 we depict the theoretical expectation of the CAR development.
-Assuming every trader in Mining-All spends the maximum amount possible (40 ECUs) in mining during each of the first five trading periods and if no other transactions take place in the meantime, their holdings would be 5700 ECUs and approximately 20 units of asset in period 5.
-This is approximately the initial endowment of traders in the Gift-All treatment.
+Assuming every trader in Mining-All spends the maximum amount possible (40 ECUs) in mining during each of the first five trading periods and if no other transactions take place in the meantime, their holdings would be 5700 ECUs and approximately 20 units of asset in period 5 (recall that the mining cost starts from 5.4 ECU in period 1, this will increase to 27.3 ECU in period 5 if everyone mines at full capacity).
+This is essentially the initial endowment of traders in the Gift-All treatment.
 Since the cost of mining is lower than the fundamental value of the asset during these first five periods, the assumption of traders mining at full capacity seems reasonable.
-From period 6 onwards, the mining cost would exceed the asset fundamental value, thus, risk-neutral agents should refrain from further mining.
-Analogously, if all role A traders in Mining-Half were to mine using their maximum allowance (80 ECUs) in each of the first five periods, they would reach (approximately) the initial endowment of role A traders in Gift-Half.
+From period 6 onwards, the mining cost would exceed the asset fundamental value, thus, riskneutral agents should refrain from further mining.8 Analogously, if all role A traders in Mining-Half were to mine using their maximum allowance (80 ECUs) in each of the first five periods, they would reach (approximately) the initial endowment of role A traders in Gift-Half.